 Registration and application submission will take place on LawNet.
 As a part of these processes, students can apply to any or all participating publications and rank them in order of preference.
 While these processes are conducted simultaneously, they are also run separately: journals maintain distinct transfer and LLM applicant pools.

 *Columbia Law Review does not participate in this process.
 Transfer students interested in Columbia Law Review are encouraged to explore CLR's Transfer Application website and the Publishable Notes Program.

 Please direct questions about Journal Day or the journal application processes, including accommodation-related inquires, to Jordan Carr in Student Services.

-J.D. students can obtain two types of academic point credit in connection with journal work (supervised research credit and editorial board work credit).
+J.D. students can obtain credit for supervised writing work in conjunction with their note.
 You can also use a note to satisfy one of the J.D. writing requirements.

 See guidelines below and contact an academic adviser in Student Services with further questions.